STOCD/SETS/README.md

 Builds can be exported to a PNG file that can be opened by another person using SETS.

 ## Contributing
-If you find any information or images missing, please check or update the official wiki (https://sto.fandom.com/) -- where SETS gets this information.
+If you find any information or images missing, please check or update the official wiki (https://stowiki.net and the old wiki: https://sto.fandom.com/) -- where SETS gets this information.
 You can report wiki issues on the Star Trek Online Community Discord Server (https://discord.gg/eApUvTRr5q) in the #wiki-requests channel or on the STOBuilds Discord Server (https://discord.gg/stobuilds) in the #wiki-update-talk channel.

 For application-related issues or suggestions, please visit the github: https://github.com/STOCD/SETS/issues